Noise-Robust Estimation of Quantum Observables in Noisy Hardware

-Figures~\ref{fig:NRE_on_Garnet}(a)-(c) show results obtained using noise scale factors of the form ${\lambda_i} = [1, 1+h, 1+2h]$, with $h = 0.5$, $1$, and $2$, respectively.
-In Figure~\ref{fig:NRE_on_Garnet}(d), we increase the number of noise scales to $4$ while keeping $h = 1$.
-Figure~\ref{fig:NRE_on_Garnet}(e) presents results for ${\lambda_i} = [2, 4, 6]$, which is equivalent to the setup in panel (b) where ${\lambda_i} = [1, 2, 3]$, except that the circuit depth is doubled.
-Consequently, NRE is performed on a much noisier circuit, where $\la \tilde{O} \ra_t(\lambda=2)$ is reduced by approximately $80\%$ compared to the noiseless value.
-In all panels, the shaded areas represent the baseline estimations obtained via bootstrapping and resampling, as detailed in the figure caption.
+Figures~\ref{fig:NRE_on_Garnet}(a)–(c) correspond to noise scale factors of the form $\{\lambda_i\}=[1,1+h,1+2h]$ with $h=0.5$, $1$, and $2$, respectively.
+In Fig.~\ref{fig:NRE_on_Garnet}(d), the number of noise scales is increased to $M=4$ while keeping $h=1$.
+Figure~\ref{fig:NRE_on_Garnet}(e) uses $\{\lambda_i\}=[2,4,6]$, which has the same relative spacing as panel (b) but approximately doubles the circuit depth.
+This places the experiment in a substantially noisier regime.
+In particular, the circuits at $\lambda=2$ for the $Z$- and $X$-basis measurements each contain $480$ entangling CZ gates, and the corresponding target expectation value $\langle\tilde{O}\rangle_t(\lambda=2)$ is suppressed by approximately $80\%$ relative to its noiseless value.
+In all panels, the shaded regions indicate the distributions of baseline estimators obtained from bootstrapping and resampling.

-Across all cases, we observe a strong correlation between the baseline estimation and the normalized dispersion: the shaded areas corresponding to lower values of $\mathcal{D}$ provide more accurate estimations of the ideal value.
-This reinforces the theoretical foundation of NRE, confirming that $\mathcal{D}$ serves as a reliable proxy for the residual bias $\mathcal{B}$.
-To obtain the final estimation, we apply a linear regression to the baseline estimations, assigning a weight to each $\langle O \rangle^\mathrm{b-NRE}_\mathrm{s}$ in the form of $1/\mathcal{D}_s$ during the regression.
-This ensures that baseline estimations with lower values of normalized dispersion are given greater weight in determining the final estimation.

-Furthermore, we note that leveraging the $\mathcal{B}-\mathcal{D}$ correlation in the final estimation has also reduced the statistical uncertainty of the baseline estimation in panels (a), (c), and (d), where the baseline estimations are distributed within a region exhibiting deviations in the normalized dispersion greater than 1.
-For panels (b) and (c), we observe that the baseline estimations were already highly accurate, with all estimations having normalized dispersion values below $0.6$.
-Consequently, the second post-processing step had only a minor effect in these cases, leading to a very slight improvement in the accuracy of the final estimation in panel (d) and a slight reduction in panel (b).